Turkey – Destination Highlights

 The history of Bodrum is fascinating and it dates back to 12th century B.C.
 The city was originally ‘Halicarnassus’, the birthplace to Herodotus, the ‘Father of History’ who lived in the 5th century B.C.
 The ‘Mausoleum’ of King Mausolus (350 B.C.), one of the Seven Wonders of the World, was in this city too.
 But the only structure that has survived from the Classical Era is the Amphitheatre.
 It is one of the oldest theatres in Anatolia with a capacity for 13,000 guests, and is still hosting many shows and concerts for the art lovers of Bodrum.

 The ‘Castle of Saint Peter’ is the city’s main landmark.
 It dates back to the Middle Ages and is very well preserved.
-‘The Myndos Gate’ through which Alexander the Great entered Halicarnassus is another place that should not be missed.
+‘The Myndos Gate’ through which Alexander the Great entered Halicarnassus is another place that should not be missed when visiting Turkey.

 Around 20NM south of Bodrum lies ancient city of Knidos.
 You can hike down to one of the finest archaeological sites in the region with its spectacular panoramic view over the Aegean.
 The impressive ruins of this ancient city are scattered around both sides of the bay and they include the circular temple dedicated to Aphrodite.